2016 Film Independent Spirit Awards official rules & regulations (PDF)

 The Film Independent Board of Directors never actually set a budget ceiling for Spirit Award films prior to 2006.

 The task of setting a budget ceiling — of deciding which films should be considered for nomination and which should not — was given each year to the Spirit Awards Nominating Committees.
 Some years, as in 1995, the committees nominated films with budgets as high as $22 million (Bullets Over Broadway).

 Typically, the ceiling has hovered between $16-$18 million.
 The Board of Directors was reluctant to set a hard-and-fast limit in the past, but at the request of the Spirit Awards Nominating Committees to give the committees more specific direction, the Board fixed the budget ceiling at $20 million in 2006.

 No. All submitted films must be at least 70 minutes long.

-No. Unless the film qualifies through one of our six designated film festivals, it must have screened on its own for at least one week in a commercial theater in the US, beginning in the 2014 calendar year.
+No. Unless the film qualifies through one of our six qualifying film festivals, it must have screened on its own for at least one week in a commercial theater in the US, during the 2015 calendar year.